The Definitive Best Time to Buy a Christmas Tree This Year

 How to Decorate a Christmas Tree

-So the Frasier Fir you picked out in a dimly lit tree lot seemed great—until you put it up in your house and realized it had more gaping holes in it than the 70-footer holding court at Rockefeller Center this year.
+So the Frasier Fir you picked out in a dimly lit tree lot seemed great—until you put it up in your house and realized it had more gaping holes in it than the 70-footer holding court at Rockefeller Center last year.
 Here are some Christmas tree decorating ideas to get you started.